 9. Cling Wrap

 Here’s a cool first aid burn treatment trick that many people don’t know about.
-As Dr. G. Patrick Kealey says in an interview at ACEP.org, virtually all ambulances in Iowa have a roll of plastic wrap in them.

 Because plastic wrap is produced at very high temperatures, it is sterile.
 It can be applied directly on top of a 2nd or 3rd degree burn to prevent contamination.
 It also won’t stick to the burn like dressings will.